perguth/secure-webrtc-swarm/README.md

 > Create a swarm of p2p connections with invited peers using WebRTC.

 This module allows you to easily create a fully meshed network of WebRTC connections.
-To do this a shared secretis used.
-The shared secret should be shared out of band eg. by passing it along in the hash portion of a link.
+To do this a shared secret is used.
+The secret should be shared out of band eg. by passing it along in the hash portion of a link.

 While connecting via WebRTC personal information like available IP addresses is exchanged via a remote WebSocket server.
 This creates the risk of information leakage and man-in-the-middle attacks. `secure-webrtc-swarm` encrypts this data stream using the shared secret.
 The shared secret is also used to authenticate incoming WebRTC connection requests.